 AHBRA’s actions following a Standards Assessment are guided by the outcome as follows:

+– Non-compliant Working Towards Compliance outcomes– an AHB receives this outcome when it is not meeting one or more of the regulatory Standards but is working to achieve compliance.
 Where an AHB receives this regulatory outcome, it will be required to proactively engage with AHBRA to ensure the areas of non-compliance are being adequately addressed within an agreed timeframe.
-No formal compliance plan is required unless further issues emerge.
+A formal Compliance Plan is ordinarily not required unless further issues emerge.
 Through engagement with the AHB, AHBRA will establish a timeline for a follow-up Standards Assessment to re-evaluate the AHB’s progress towards full compliance.
 This outcome does NOT result in an entry on the AHB Register under Part 4 of the Housing (Regulation of Approved Housing Bodies) Act 2019 (“the Act”).

-Below is a list of AHBs assessed by AHBRA along with their overall regulatory outcomes and outcomes by individual Standard.
 Please note, the Standard Assessments have been carried out at a point in time based on the information available to AHBRA and the outcomes should not be relied upon as indicating that AHBs are compliant or otherwise at a future point in time.